Monte Carlo (MC) event generation in ATLAS uses AthGeneration

 such as the model and other properties related to the production and decay

 mechanism.
-It is also required to contain no more than 50 characters.
-The
+It is also required to contain no more than 50 characters and should

 first part (MGPy8EG